On Thursday 2 August 2018 the Bank of England base rate increased from 0.50% to 0.75%.

 You’re protected from increases to the Bank of England base rate during the product term.
 It also means that you won’t be able to take advantage of any potential decreases in the Bank of England base rate during the fixed rate product term.

-If you're not sure what type of mortgage you have, you can check your original Key Facts Illustration, annual mortgage statement or the mortgage account details screen in Online Banking
+If you're not sure what type of mortgage you have, you can check your original mortgage offer, annual mortgage statement or the mortgage account details screen in Online Banking

 What can I do if I am worried about how a change in interest rates will affect me?